ZhouTao415/Autonomous-Motorsports-Motion-Planning-for-the-IAC/EPSILON/src/README.md

 </p>

-5. We provide a simple interface for controlling the behavior of the agents:
+4. We provide a simple interface for controlling the behavior of the agents:
 ```
-roscd aux_tools/src/
+cd aux_tools/src/
-python terminal_server.py
+python3 terminal_server.py
 ```

 <p align="center">